gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D76
+Today I worked on my video tutorials.
+But I had some technical problems and spent a long time sorting things out.
+For that reason, I ended up studying just a bit of VueJS.

 ### R1D75
 Today I worked on some VueJS exercises (I'm preparing a batch of examples in order to teach some of my colleagues) and read some pieces of the [Vue Apollo](https://github.com/Akryum/vue-apollo) source code.
 I'm starting to get a better understanding of how it works.